-1. Declare a window class derived from CFrameWnd (e.g., CMainWin)--
+1. Declare a class derived from CWnd or CFrameWnd (e.g., CMainWin)--

-- ❖ Class Members:
+☞ Class Members:

 - The constructor declaration

 - Message-processing function declarations for messages the application will override and respond to

-- e.g., void OnChar(...)
+- e.g., void OnChar( ... )

-- DECLARE_MESSAGE_MAP() macro:
+- DECLARE\MESSAGE\MAP( ) macro:

 - Allows windows based on this class to respond to messages

-- Declares that a message map will be used to map messages to overriding handler functions in the application
+- Declares that a message map will be used to map messages to handler functions defined in the application

 - Should be last class member declared